 Here are a few ways to boost nutritional intake and provide the body with the good bacteria the gut requires to be healthy.
 Nutrition Boosters

 VEGETABLES.
 Getting more vegetables into your child can be a challenging process.
 They need to become comfortable with the texture and bitter flavors.
 Encourage eating more vegetables by offering them at meals.
-It is helpful to begin by pureeing and adding the vegetable to things the child already enjoys eating, such as pancakes or muffins.
+It is helpful to begin by pureeing and adding vegetables to things the child already enjoys eating, such as pancakes or muffins.
 Ideally, you’ll do less of these carbohydrate-rich foods however initially, any vegetables are good vegetables, as long as you are not adding more junk to make up for the vegetables.

 JUICING.
 Juicing vegetables is a wonderful way to get concentrated nutrients without needing to chew.
 The nutrients are highly available as they are already extracted from the pulp and much of digestion.
-This is a great solution for children that like drinking more than eating.
+This is a great solution for children who like drinking more than eating.
 It’s best to drink the juice immediately upon squeezing - within 10 minutes.
 Don’t overdo it on sweet produce like carrots, beets, and fruits; use sweet vegetables and fruits mainly as a flavor accent.
 Try fennel, cucumber, and/or celery as a base with a couple of green and colorful vegetables, and use the sweeter ones if necessary.

 FERMENTED FOODS.
 The most well-known fermented food is yogurt.
 Fermented foods contain live bacteria that are essential for good health.
 Good bacteria like lactobacillus acidophilus have dozens of positive biochemical functions.
 They create vitamins such as vitamin K and B that crowd out bad bugs making them inhospitable and break down heavy metals, toxins, and spent hormones.
-Good bacteria aid peristalsis for preventing constipation, diarrhea, and help reduce gas and reduce inflammation.
+Good bacteria aid peristalsis in preventing constipation, and diarrhea, and help reduce gas and inflammation.

 Yogurt is most commonly made from dairy and not allowed on a casein-free diet, however, many other fermented foods can be prepared.
 Parents can make their homemade nut milk yogurt (or in some cases on SCD, homemade dairy yogurt) they can add this nut milk to smoothies or recipes.
 Additionally, kefir, a common dairy ferment, can be made with young coconut juice instead of dairy, it is a fizzy, ‘soda-like beverage and can be mixed with fruit juice.
 Raw sauerkraut is one of my favorites, and while many children won’t eat store-bought sauerkraut, you’d be surprised how many like naturally fermented healthy variety (especially if they helped make it!).
-It’s very sour and crunchy, so for children that like sour foods (lemons), they will love it.
+It’s very sour and crunchy, so children who like sour foods (lemons), will love it.

 You want to find a brand that is raw and unpasteurized or make it yourself.
 It is great tossed in a salad.
 You can use sauerkraut juice as salad dressings as well, or you can blend a little in the food processor and add it to a warm (not hot) sauce.
-You only need a small bit of these powerful fermented foods several times a day for them to be very effective in aiding digestion and boost good bacteria levels.
+You only need a small bit of these powerful fermented foods several times a day for them to be very effective in aiding digestion and boosting good bacteria levels.

 BROTHS.
 Broths made from animal bones and vegetables are very rich in nutrients and available in absorbable forms.
 They contain natural gelatin that can aid digestion and healing.
 You can add broths to soups and stew and can also cook grains, beans, and gluten-free pasta in broths.
 All broths must be homemade, as most store-bought versions contain MSG and/or do not contain important nutrients.

 DIET.
 Focusing on what you can do Many parents are taking matters into their own hands, acting upon their intuition, research, and community guidance to help their children.
 Parents consistently report that autism diets help.
-By avoiding offensive foods and boosting up nutrition, children with autism improve through the natural healing processes.
+By avoiding offensive foods and boosting nutrition, children with autism improve through the natural healing processes.
 While applying special autism diets can seem daunting, there is no more immediate impact that a parent can have than through what they feed their child.
 The scientific and practical evidence for a concerted focus on diet is strong.

 Avoid offending foods, and boost up nutrition step by step.
 It is advisable to seek support from a qualified and knowledgeable practitioner to ensure good nutrition with autism diets.
-It is also helpful to reach out to other parents that are doing a diet to support you through the nuances and tips.
+It is also helpful to reach out to other parents who are doing a diet to support you through the nuances and tips.
 While applying an autism diet takes diligence and commitment, the potential rewards for children with autism are significant.

 VEGETABLES - Stage One.
 Puree mild vegetables such as butternut squash, cauliflower, or sweet potato after cooking.
 Add them to meatballs, pancakes, fruit smoothies, or a sauce.